TroyCornwall/MartenEventing/README.md

 PoCEventHandler always returns highest sequence id of the events its written for the message endpoint

 TODO:
-* Add checking the PoCEventHandler has processed the heartbeat
+* Azure build
+* Deploy to k8s
-* Find out why heartbeats aren't being sent on the schedule
+* Find out why heartbeats aren't being sent when run in docker
 * Add another API, Raiser, Handler to show you can have multiple readers and writers
 * Tests
-* Azure build
-* Deploy to k8s